seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 | Report template lets inv.
 54 rest on the author's care | **closed by contract v15** | nothing. **Not a TZ, and the row that said so was wrong:** `EXECUTOR-INSTRUCTIONS.md` is Architect-owned and arrives by Boss upload (contract §2), so the Executor may never write it (contract §7.14) and a TZ asking it to would be defective.
 The repair is an Architect edit forced by TZ-22, in the standing of v13 and v14. §8 now names the two TZ classes once and every branch clause is silent on a report-only TZ instead of deviated from; §10's `## Commit` and `## Pull Request` read off the class; a hash appears only for a commit already pushed. **A bench over `CryptoReports/**` was considered and is impossible**: a report is pushed direct to `main` on a path both workflows carry in `paths-ignore` as `'**.md'`, so such a control could never fire — the template is the only place this rule can live |
 | Executor has no GitHub API access | **closed, deliberately** | nothing. `gh` is absent and no PAT exists; the deploy key `crypto-auto-vps` carries git write and that is the whole of the Executor's reach.
 A fine-grained PAT cannot separate «push a branch» from «merge to main» — both need `Contents: write` — and the hosted-gate reading it would automate is already performed by the actor who opens the pull-request page to merge.
 The gap is closed in the CONTRACT instead: CI evidence left the Executor's acceptance criteria and became an audit step (contract §9) |

-**Standing decisions.** No new coins beyond 28 · weights are never tuned · the directional layer is closed at the current evidence level: the machine owns risk, sizing, honesty and geometry, the human owns direction via catalysts and REVIEW.
+**Standing decisions.** The universe is closed at 30 and opens only on an owner decision — it was 28 from June 2026 to 03.09.2026 (inv.
+2, 59) · weights are never tuned · the directional layer is closed at the current evidence level: the machine owns risk, sizing, honesty and geometry, the human owns direction via catalysts and REVIEW.